-The Bank measures market risk across interest rate risks (changes in yield curve or yield curve shape), basis risk, swap spread risk (liquidity portfolio) as well as monitoring risks resulting from product optionality (primarily prepayment and pipeline risk in its mortgage business, but all specific optionality such as Bounce Bank Loan terms).
+The Bank measures market risk across interest rate risks (changes in yield curve or yield curve shape), basis risk, swap spread risk (liquidity portfolio) as well as monitoring risks resulting from product optionality (primarily prepayment and pipeline risk in its mortgage business).
 Further detail can be found in the Market Risk section of Risk Management chapter within the Annual Report and Accounts.
 A description of the institution's overall IRRBB management and mitigation strategies.